jadarnel27/joshthecoder.com/_posts/2020-09-11-confusion-when-not-specifying-nullability.markdown

 If I have that exact table definition as part of an SSDT project, things can get weird.

 Let's say I need to remove the PK.
-As demonstrated in the db<>fiddle link above, the `Id` column remains nullable after dropping the constraint using T-SQL.
+As demonstrated in the db<>fiddle link above, the `Id` column remains not nullable after dropping the constraint using T-SQL.

 But if I remove the PK from the table definition in the SSDT project, and then create a deployment script, I get this: